open-cogsci/osdoc/content/pages/tutorials/capybara.md

 - You need the modulo (`%`) operator to do this, as well as the variable `count_trial_sequence`

+### Difficult: Adapt the experiment for running online

+- This requires an INLINE_JAVASCRIPT
+- Currently, OSWeb does not support linking a MOUSE_RESPONSE to a SKETCHPAD.
+This means that you need to use the determine `cursor_x` variable to determine where the participant clicked, and whether the response was correct.
+- OSWeb does not support INLINE_SCRIPT items

 ## References

 Mathôt, S., Schreij, D., & Theeuwes, J. (2012).
 OpenSesame: An open-source, graphical experiment builder for the social sciences. *Behavior Research Methods*, *44*(2), 314–324. doi:10.3758/s13428-011-0168-7